 The manufacturer must provide a secure mechanism within their software systems for uniquely identifying each end user installation.
 The scheme requires each installation to have a unique hardware identifier (HW_ID).

 The software application will be able to decrypt the product keys in the data permits using the HW_ID stored in either the hard lock or soft lock devices attached to or programmed within the application to subsequently decrypt and uncompress the dataset files.
-Product integrity can be verified by authenticating the digital signature provided with the dataset files, and the underlying product file consistency controls available in the underlying S-100 based product files.
+Product integrity can be verified by authenticating the digital signature provided with the dataset files.

+Domain Coordinator

+Domain coordinators are nominated, trusted bodies of the SA, able to produce certificates and provide intermediate authentication of data servers within their domain.
+Domain coordinators are appointed by the SA and have delegated authority to sign data server certificates within their own domain.
+When data clients authenticate the identity of digital signatures created by data servers the certificates form a “chain” to the SA’s root level identity.
+If a data server is certified by a domain coordinator, then the data client should also verify their identity against the SA root providing an authentication chain from the dataset to the SA.

 Participant Relationships

 The Scheme Administrator (SA), of which there can only be one, authenticates the identity of the other participants within the scheme.
-All Data Servers and System Manufacturers (OEMs) must apply to the SA to become participants in the scheme and, on acceptance, are supplied with proprietary information unique to them.
-Data Clients are customers of Data Servers and OEMs, where Data Servers supply data services; and OEMs the equipment to decrypt and display these services.
+All Data Servers, domain coordinators,and System Manufacturers (OEMs) must apply to the SA to become participants in the scheme and, on acceptance, are supplied with proprietary information unique to them.
+Data Clients are customers of Data Servers and OEMs, where Data Servers supply data services and OEMs the equipment to decrypt and display these services.

 Domain Coordinator

 The SA will sign the public key of Data Servers to create their digital certificate to be used in the operation of the Protection Scheme.
 It is also possible for Domain Coordinators to sign the public key of their member organizations to create their digital certificates.
-The Domain Coordinators will inform the SA about each Data Server’s identity and contact details.
-The SA will distribute M_ID and M_KEY information directly to all Data Servers participating in the Protection Scheme when they join the scheme and more Data Clients are added.
+The Domain Coordinators will inform the SA of each Data Server’s identity and contact details and sign their certificates.
+The SA and domain coordinators will distribute M_ID and M_KEY information directly to all Data Servers participating in the Protection Scheme when they join the scheme and as more Data Clients are added.

 Figure 15-1 – Relationship between Protection Scheme participants

-Since the protection scheme is not relying on that Data Clients always have an internet connection to authenticate certificates or for certificate path validation, sufficient information will be included in the exchange set metadata to perform these functions.
+Since the protection scheme does not rely on Data Clients always having an internet connection to authenticate certificates or for certificate path validation, sufficient information shall be included in the exchange set metadata to perform these functions.
+In all cases the SA certificate is installed on end user systems separately and not distributed in the exchange set metadata to provide independent verification of the SA certificate.

 Data compression and packaging